-1. When the player on move has no legal move and his king is not in check.
-The game is said to end in 'Stalemate'.

-2. The game is drawn when a position has arisen in which neither player can checkmate the opponent's king with any series of legal moves.
+- 1. When the player on move has no legal move and his king is not in check.
+The game is said to end in 'Stalemate'. - 2.
+The game is drawn when a position has arisen in which neither player can checkmate the opponent's king with any series of legal moves.
 The game is said to end in a 'dead position'.
-This immediately ends the game, provided that the move producing the position was legal.

-3. The game is drawn upon agreement between the twoplayers during the game.
-This immediately ends the game.

-4. The game may be drawn if any identical position is about to appear or has appeared on the chessboard at least three times.

-5. The game may be drawn if each player has made at least the last 50 consecutive moves without the movement of any pawn and without any capture.
+This immediately ends the game, provided that the move producing the position was legal. - 3.
+The game is drawn upon agreement between the two players during the game.
+This immediately ends the game. - 4.
+The game may be drawn if any identical position is about to appear or has appeared on the chessboard at least three times.
+(Recording of moves is needed to claim this draw.) - 5.
+The game may be drawn if each player has made at least the last 50 consecutivemoves without the movement of any pawn and without any capture.
+(Recording of moves is needed to claim this draw.)